Zhu De: Zhu-Mao

 Zhu's close affiliation with Mao Zedong began in 1928 when, with the help of Chen Yi and Lin Biao, Zhu defected from Fan Shisheng's protection and marched his army of 10,000 men to Jiangxi and the Jinggang Mountains.
-Here Mao had formed a soviet in 1927, and Zhu began building up his army into the Red Army, consolidating and expanding the Soviet areas of control.
+Here, Mao had formed a soviet in 1927, and Zhu began building up his army into the Red Army, consolidating and expanding the Soviet areas of control.
 The meeting, which happened on the Longjiang Bridge on 28 April 1928, was facilitated by Mao Zetan, who was Mao's brother serving under Zhu.
 He carried a letter to his brother Mao Zedong where Zhu stated, "We must unite forces and carry out a well-defined military and agrarian policy."
-This development became a turning point, with the merged forces forming the "Fourth Red Army", with Zhu as Military Commander and Mao as Party representative.
+This development became a turning point, with the merged forces forming the "Fourth Red Army", with Zhu being Military Commander and Mao being Party Representative.

 Zhu's leadership made him a figure of immense prestige; locals even credited him with supernatural abilities.
-During this time Mao and Zhu became so closely associated that to the local villagers they were known collectively as "Zhu-Mao" In 1929, Zhu De and Mao Zedong were forced to flee Jinggangshan to Ruijin following military pressure from Chiang Kai-shek.
-Here they formed the Jiangxi Soviet.
-In 1931 Zhu was appointed leader of the Red Army in Ruijin by the CCP leadership.
-He successfully led a conventional military force against the Kuomintang in the lead-up to the Fourth Counter Encirclement Campaign; however, he was not able to do the same during the Fifth Counter Encirclement Campaign and the CCP fled.
+During this time Mao and Zhu became so closely associated that to the local villagers they were known collectively as "Zhu-Mao."
+In 1929, Zhu De and Mao Zedong were forced to flee Jinggangshan to Ruijin following military pressure from Chiang Kai-shek.
+Here, they formed the Jiangxi Soviet.
+In 1931, Zhu was appointed leader of the Red Army in Ruijin by the CCP leadership.
+He successfully led a conventional military force against the Kuomintang in the lead-up to the Fourth Counter Encirclement Campaign; however, he was not able to do the same during the Fifth Counter Encirclement Campaign and the CCP's forces fled.
 Zhu helped form the 1934 break-out that began the Long March.